marciahe/marciahe/README.md

 🔭 I’m open for work

-🌱 I’m currently learning Typescript and React Native
+🌱 I’m currently learning Typescript and playing with Three.js

 ❓ Ask me about anything related to usability and user flows